Vectra 3D Simulation

 3D Simulation of Your Result

 Every woman considering breast augmentation shares the same concern: How do I choose an implant that’s the right size for me?
 Will the implant Dr. Teitelbaum suggests create the look I desire?

-While Dr. Teitelbaum has a patent for a device that determines the best implant size for a breast and he is extremely experienced in helping patients find an implant that is best for them, it’s understandable that you will want to get some sense of how different options will look on you.
-It’s for this reason that Dr. Teitelbaum uses a state of the art digital breast imaging system.
-The Precision Light technology has helped hundreds of satisfied patients forecast how they will look after their procedure.
+While Dr. Teitelbaum has a patent for a device that determines the best implant size to meet a patient’s request, it’s understandable that you will want to get some sense of how different options will look on you.
+It’s for this reason that Dr. Teitelbaum uses a state of the art digital breast imaging system: the Vectra 3D XT System.

-Of course, like any simulation, Precision Light can’t give a precise prediction of the outcome.
+Of course, like any simulation, Vectra is not perfect, but it gives an excellent approximation.
+Sometimes that approximation is spot on, and other times it is not.
 But Dr. Teitelbaum has found it to be far and away the most helpful forecasting tool available—and his patients agree.
-Many say that the digital imaging played a big role in reducing their concerns about their implant size, and gave them more confidence that they would be happy with their outcome.
+Many say that the digital imaging played a big role in giving them confidence that their implant choice will give them the result they desire.

 For information about Vectra 3 imaging or to schedule a breast augmentation consultation, contact the office of board certified plastic surgeon Dr. Steven Teitelbaum at 310-315-1121.

 Dr. Teitelbaum lecturing February 2015 in Paris on new developments in 3D breast imaging.